Pray for Me Brother

 "Pray for Me Brother" is a single by Indian composer A. R. Rahman.
 Released in 2007, being one of the earliest vertical music videos, the song was conceived as an anti-poverty anthem for the Millennium Goals for the United Nations.
 It is part of a joint venture between the A. R. Rahman Foundation and Nokia.

 The song had lyrics by A. R. Rahman and Blaaze with additional lyrics by Sukhwinder Singh.
 The main vocalist was Rahman himself, while Blaaze accompanied him by providing backing vocals.
 Clinton Cerejo, Dominique Cerejo, Vivienne Pocha and Hrishikesh Kamerkar have also provided backing vocals.

 The video of the album was directed and conceived by Bharatbala of BharatBala Productions, who is a usual associate for Rahman's album videos.

 It has been shoot by the ace cinematographer Tassaduq Hussain Mufti.

-Rahman said about the song, "It’s a simple song, which will be very unique in its concept.
-The idea behind this is to spread the message of humanity.
-We will tell people to preserve humanity."